-Yet, there are a couple of factors that you should consider when planning the budget:
+However, there are a couple of factors that you should consider when planning the budget:

 A mobile app for your loyalty program is a great complement that can boost the benefits you get from having such a program.

-Additionally, it allows you to use more extended and digitally advanced loyalty strategies, access more detailed information about your members, and generally provide a better customer experience.
+In addition, it allows you to use more extended and digitally advanced loyalty strategies, access more detailed information about your members, and generally provide a better customer experience.

 If you need any help with the development or have some questions left, feel free to contact us.
 We’ll find a way to help you!